A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Introduction

 \section{Introduction}

-Let $\re^n$ be the $n$-dimensional Euclidean space, and let $\re[x]$ be the set of all real coefficient polynomials in the variable $x\in\re^n$.
+Let $n$ be a positive integer, and let $x:=(x_1,\ldots,x_n)$ be the variable in the $n$-dimensional Euclidean space.
+Denote by $\re[x]$ be the ring of real coefficient polynomials in $n$ indeterminates.
 We consider the polynomial optimization problem

-In the above, $f \in \R[x]$ is a polynomial function, and $g\in \R[x]^{m}$ and $h\in \R[x]^{\ell}$ are tuples of polynomial functions.
+In the above, $f \in \R[x]$ is a polynomial, and $g\in \R[x]^{m}$ and $h\in \R[x]^{\ell}$ are tuples of polynomial functions.
 In~\cite{Lasserre2001}, Lasserre introduced a hierarchy of semidefinite programming (SDP) relaxations to provide a sequence of lower bounds for~\eqref{eq:pb}, which converges to the global optimal value of~\eqref{eq:pb}, under some compactness assumptions.
-This approach is known as {\it the moment-SOS relaxations} and has been intensively explored in the last two decades for global solutions of polynomial optimization problems.
-For (\ref{eq:pb}), Nie introduced the {\it Lagrange multiplier expressions} (LMEs) \cite{nie2019tight}, whose existence is guaranteed when (\ref{eq:pb}) is given by generic polynomial functions.
-LMEs can be applied to construct the LME reformulation of (\ref{eq:pb}) using KKT conditions, which guarantees the moment relaxation being exact when the relaxation order is big enough, under some classical optimality conditions.
+This approach is known as {\it the Moment-SOS relaxations} and has been intensively explored in the last two decades for global solutions of polynomial optimization problems.
+For (\ref{eq:pb}), Nie introduced the {\it Lagrange multiplier expressions} (LMEs) \cite{nie2019tight}, whose existence is guaranteed when $g(x)$ and $h(x)$ are given by generic polynomial functions.
+LMEs can be applied to construct the {\it LME reformulation} of (\ref{eq:pb}) using the Karush--Kuhn--Tucker (KKT) optimality conditions, which guarantees the moment relaxation being exact when the relaxation order is big enough and the global minimum for (\ref{eq:pb}) is attainable.
 However, these approaches are usually computationally expensive.
-Indeed, even for unconstrained polynomial optimization problems, i.e., $m=l=0$, the moment relaxation for (\ref{eq:pb}) is a semidefinite program of size $\binom{n+d}{n}$, where $d\in\mathbb{N}$ is the relaxation order such that $2d\ge \deg(f)$.
+Indeed, even for unconstrained polynomial optimization problems, i.e., $m=\ell=0$, the moment relaxation for~\eqref{eq:pb} is an SDP problem with matrices of size up to $\binom{n+d}{n} \times \binom{n+d}{n} $, where $d\in\mathbb{N}$ is the relaxation order such that $2d\ge \deg(f)$.